PMattox/PMattox/README.md

 - 👋 Hi, I’m @PMattox
 - 👀 I’m interested in geospatial analayis, big data, and machine learning via python
-- 🌱 I’m currently learning data science, working on my Master's Degree
+- 🌱 I’m currently learning data science and I recently completed my Master's Degree in the field
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...